Adele tops Swift in musician faceoff, nearly beats Oscars

 The Nielsen company said the CBS show nearly had a bigger audience than April’s Oscars ceremony and, when delayed viewers are eventually figured in, will likely exceed it.

 Probably the two most popular musicians of the day both had weekend television spotlights to hawk new material.
-Taylor Swift’s 10-minute performance of her song “All of Me” on “Saturday Night Live” reached 5.8 million viewers, and the clip has already been seen more than 2.5 million times on YouTube.
+Taylor Swift’s 10-minute performance of her song “All Too Well” on “Saturday Night Live” reached 5.8 million viewers, and the clip has already been seen more than 2.5 million times on YouTube.

 The Academy Awards reached 10.4 million viewers on the night it was televised in April, the audience increasing to 10.7 million adding people who saw it on tape within seven days.

-Note: This story was first published on November 16, 2021.
-It was updated on November 17, 2021 to correct the title of the song Taylor Swift performed on “SNL” to “All Too Well.”